Qadad: Traditional application

 According to archaeologist Selma Al-Radi, qadad can only be used as a plaster on buildings constructed of stone and baked brick, but it will not adhere to mudbrick, cement blocks or concrete.
-In Yemen, where it was traditionally made with two basic ingredients, baked lime and volcanic scoria, other countries have traditionally made-use of fine riverbed sand or pebbles instead of scoria, and which were mixed together with lime for use as a common mortar, or to be used as an impervious wall plaster.
+In Yemen it was traditionally made with two basic ingredients, baked lime and volcanic scoria, other countries have traditionally made-use of fine riverbed sand or pebbles instead of scoria, and which were mixed together with lime for use as a common mortar, or to be used as an impervious wall plaster.

 Usage

 In Sana'a of the early 20th century, qadad-plaster was used to line pools, reservoirs, drainage pipes, and cesspits, and to make them impermeable.
 After applying the qadad, the coating was burnished with a stone.
 Often its use extended unto the main kitchen room and to gutters and sinks, wherever water was likely to be used extensively (see also tadelakt).
 The walls of store-rooms where grain was kept and which required being impervious to water were also frequently painted-over with qadad and which gave to the rooms an appearance of being painted with oil paint.
 Carl Rathjens, who visited Yemen in the first half of the 20th century, mentions seeing in Sana'a "the houses of well-to-do people" where the entrance halls were often painted with qadad up to a certain height.
 The interior walls of public baths were sometimes brick, sometimes stone.
 If brick, they were protected with a thick layer of hard gypsum plaster which were then oil-painted.

 In Islamic architecture, different consistencies of qadad were made for different usages: domes, flat ceilings, vertical walls and decorations in the geometric interlace.